 Have you ever dozed off with your dog, only to be suddenly woken up by their snoring?
 If yes, then don’t be alarmed.
 In many cases, dogs can snore.
 Sometimes it’s barely noticeable, while other times it’s enough to wake up the whole room.
 But is it something to really worry about?

-In this guide, we’ll help you understand why dogs snore, when it’s normal, when to be concerned, and what you can do to help.
+In this blog, we'll share everything you need to know about why dogs snore, when it's normal, and what you can do to help.

 Is Dog Snoring Normal?

-It’s completely normal for a dog to snore.
-Just like humans, dogs snore when the airflow through their nose is slightly restricted during their sleep.
+It's normal for a dog to snore.
+Just like us, dogs can snore when their airways get slightly restricted.
+This means that the airflow will be less during their sleep.
 It’s often harmless and not a cause of concern.

 Why Do Dogs Snore So Loudly?